A couple sitting on a couch, reviewing a document together in front of a laptop, calculator, and other files.

 Avoiding Probate

 Probate court proceedings can be a cumbersome, time-consuming and often expensive process for distributing your assets after you’re deceased.
-Having a well-executed will is no guarantee that your heirs can avoid the probate process.
+Having a thoughtfully crafted will is no guarantee that your heirs can avoid the probate process.
 A detailed estate plan tailored specifically for you and your family’s preferences can help direct your assets where you want them to go while keeping your heirs from going through the probate process.

 Protecting Assets